Quick/Nimble/Sources/Nimble/Nimble.docc/Matchers/Result.md

 expect(otherResult).to(beFailure(matchError(AnError.somethingHappened)))
 ```

-> This matcher is only available in Swift.
+> Note: This matcher is only available in Swift.